mperdom/vol_elastic/README.md

 This section will assume that the user has created their own AWS account.

 ### Create EC2 KeyPair
 Before beginning AWS deployment, a user must first create an EC2 keypair to ssh to any EC2 instance.
-Refer to AWS documentation [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).
+To create a keypair, refer to AWS documentation [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).

 ### Create S3 Bucket
-Create an S3 bucket by following AWS documentation [here](https://docs.aws.amazon.com/quickstarts/latest/s3backup/step-1-create-bucket.html).
-This will simply serve the purpose of storing your memory files, I could have removed the need for a S3 bucket, but it's a nice resource to have and include, so I left it in as a requirement.
-One can simply choose to remove the dependency if they so choose.
+Create an S3 bucket by following the AWS documentation [here](https://docs.aws.amazon.com/quickstarts/latest/s3backup/step-1-create-bucket.html).
+This will simply serve the purpose of storing your memory files and any other files that you'd like.
+Feel free to remove the dependency on S3 and use any external storage of your choice.s

 ### Deploying - EC2 Instance
 Under the aws folder exists an `elk_ec2.yml` file that provisions the AWS EC2 instance.
 The easiest way to provision an EC2 instance is to use the AWS console.
 Head over to the `CloudFormation` resource and click on `Create stack`.
 There are two options of specifying a CloudFormation template: